 HIGHLIGHTS-Soccer-January transfer deadline day moves

-Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1405 GIROUD STAYING AT CHELSEA, SAYS LAMPARD
+Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1600 CAVANI WILL STAY AT PSG - TUCHEL

+Paris St Germain manager Thomas Tuchel has confirmed striker Edinson Cavani will remain at the club until the end of the season.
+Cavani is out of contract at the end of the season and was linked with a move to Atletico Madrid.

+"There are worse situations in life than staying at PSG.
+I think he will feel good," Tuchel said.
+"He must regain the confidence and the rhythm.
+Edi is here, he's a great player.
+We won't change this group and that's good."
+READ MORE

 Chelsea manager Frank Lampard has confirmed striker Olivier Giroud will stay at Stamford Bridge after the club failed to land a new striker in the window.
 "He has been incredible as a player and a man during this time.
 Will he leave?
 No. He trained today.
 No ins and no outs," Lampard told a news conference.